 “Many rely on enterprise resource planning (ERP) systems and business intelligence tools to gather information, but are missing the piece of the puzzle that unlocks actionable insights … companies need to polish their data, prioritize actions, and boost internal and external collaboration,” writes Supply Chain Brain.

 This is how Zilliant is placing that final puzzle piece.

 How Do Product Alternative Actions Work in the New Era of Revenue Intelligence?

-The new era is defined by data and how quickly a company can decipher and do something smart with it.
-How can this rubric be applied to the money-losing, time-consuming problem of product shortage?
-Can we use our own data to drive more revenue and margin in this scenario, while alleviating the administrative burden described above?
+Data and how quickly a company can decipher and do something smart with it define the new era.
+How can we apply this rubric to the money-losing, time-consuming problem of product shortage?
+Can we use our own data to drive more revenue and margin in this scenario?
+Additionally, can we alleviate the administrative burden described above?

 With Sales IQ™ and Campaign Manager™, doing so is literally a matter of button clicks.
-The advanced data science and AI powering Sales IQ™ identifies substitution opportunities in minutes, while the flexible, user-friendly Campaign Manager™ application enables sales operations and category managers to properly scope, filter and publish those to sales reps in the form of guided actions with talk tracks to Sales Planner™, CRM, CPQ, eCommerce, or any other commercial system.
+The advanced data science and AI powering Sales IQ™ identifies substitution opportunities in minutes.
+Meanwhile, the flexible, user-friendly Campaign Manager™ application enables sales operations and category managers to properly scope, filter and publish those to sales reps.
+The opportunities are delivered in the form of guided actions with talk tracks to Sales Planner™, CRM, CPQ, eCommerce, or any other commercial system.